S Corp: Advantages and Disadvantages for Small Business

 • One of the most essential decisions you'll make as a small business owner is deciding on the best business structure.

-• There are numerous choices, each with its own set of taxes, paperwork, and levels of risk.
+• For small business owners based in the U.S., there are numerous choices that each of their own set of requirements and levels of risk.

 • An S Corporation is a business structure like a C Corporation in that they are both unique corporate entities, separate from their owners.